 - Recyclable building materials, energy friendly green siding, thermal pane windows and doors, recycled carpets

 - Low emission finishes -paints and varnish with low VOC (Volatile Organic Compounds)

 - Water filtration systems to minimize pollution from storm runoff

 - Native drought – tolerant landscaping

 - Recycled blown-in insulation and Dow foam insulation

-HFH GLA’s green practices does not end with just construction, but are also demonstrated through our ReStores, which diverts millions of pounds of debris away from area landfills through deconstruction services and recycling of building and home products.
+HFH GLA’s green practices does not end with just construction, but are also demonstrated through our used material ReStores, which diverts millions of pounds of debris away from area landfills through deconstruction services and recycling of building and home products.